LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 Consider a situation where you might want to log why a user failed validation.
-This way, if the user contacts us confused as to why they can’t create a new cheese, register, or otherwise use our application, we’ll have a record of what was the root problem.
+This way, if the user contacts us confused as to why they can't create a new event, register, or otherwise use our application, we'll have a record of what was the root problem.
 Add the following line inside one of our validation blocks, like so:

 .. code:: java

    if (errors.hasErrors()) {
-       logger.info("Error during cheese registration: " + errors.getAllErrors().toString());
+       logger.info("Error during event registration: " + errors.getAllErrors().toString());
-       model.addAttribute("title", "Add Cheese");
+       model.addAttribute("title", "Add Event");
-       return "cheese/add";
+       return "events/create";
    }

-In the event that a user has provided incorrect information when adding a cheese, we will log that there was an error, as well as the errors themselves, which should give us insight into what was the root of the problem.
+In the event that a user has provided incorrect information when adding an event, we will log that there was an error, as well as the errors themselves, which should give us insight into what was the root of the problem.